Grow Your Photography From Home

 5 essential items to grow your photography from home

-There are many items that you should have in your photography kit, which are not just as useful for your spontaneous home shoots, but also your next outdoor photographic adventure.
-The following are the most essential.
+There are many items that belong in your photography kit — useful not just for home shoots, but for your next outdoor adventure too.
+Here are the most essential.

-Tripod - If you don’t already have one, get one now.
-A tripod is a great way to cheaply and easily cut down on image blur caused by camera shake.
-We also find it to be a great opportunity to improve your compositional skills.
+Tripod — If you don't already have one, get one now.
+A tripod is a great way to reduce image blur caused by camera shake, and it's also a fantastic tool for improving your compositional skills.

-Portable Studio Lighting Kit - If you are stuck indoors the major obstacle you have to overcome in your photography is the lack of light and this item is a great way to combat that.
+Portable Studio Lighting Kit — The major obstacle to indoor photography is the lack of natural light.
+A portable lighting kit is a great way to combat that and take full control of your shots.

-Macro Lens - As many of the subjects you will be photographing at home are right under your nose, it is a perfect time to take up Macro photography.
-Macro lenses can focus on objects that are very close, and provide a life-size representation of these subjects.
+Macro Lens — Many of the most interesting subjects at home are right under your nose.
+Macro lenses can focus on objects that are very close, providing a life-size representation of small details you'd otherwise miss.

 Accessories for the best home photography